-Term Field identification Unconfined compressive strength (MPa) Extremely weak (a) Indented by thumbnail.
-Less than 1 Very weak Crumbles under firm blows with point of geological hammer, can be peeled by a pocket knife.
+Term Field identification Unconfined compressive strength (MPa) Extremely weak (a) Indented by thumbnail. >1 Very weak Crumbles under firm blows with point of geological hammer, can be peeled by a pocket knife.
 2 - 5 Weak Can be peeled by a pocket knife with difficulty, shallow indentations made by firm blow with point of geological hammer.
 6 - 25

 Term Field identification Unconfined compressive strength (MPa) Medium strong Cannot be scraped or peeled with a pocket knife, specimen can be fractured with single firm blow of geological hammer.
 26 - 50 Strong Specimen required more than one blow of geological hammer to fracture it.
 51 - 100 Very strong Specimen requires many blows of geological hammer to fracture it.
-Extremely strong Specimen can only be chipped with geological hammer.
-Greater than 250 Notes: (a) Some extremely weak rocks will behave as soils and should be described as soils.
+101 - 250 Extremely strong Specimen can only be chipped with geological hammer. <250 viii.
+Structure should be described as soils.